emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 ### I.D.
 Analysing results

-The results for the greedy (but carefully implemented and using ) approach are:
+The results for our greedy (but carefully implemented) approach are:

 | Greedy                   | example  | charleston_road | opera          | rue_de_londres     |    lets_go_higher    |
 | -----                    | -------- | -----           | ------         | -------            | -----------          |
 | targets covered          | 54/66    | 21942/21942     |  171696/196899 | 57004/64426        | 288108/288108        |
 | score                    | 54 009   | 21 963 262      |  171 696 018     | 57 006 834       | 290 103 972          |
 | score in millions        | ~0.054M  | ~21.96M         |  ~171.70M      | ~57.01M            | ~290.10M             |

+Greedy approach total score: **540.77M**.

 The results for the greedy solution transformed with 20 to 100 loops of random improvements are: